-Pumpkin Cheddar Cheese Ball, featuring Cache Valley Creamery cheese, is sure to be the hit of the appetizer table.
+Pumpkin Cheddar Cheese Ball is sure to be the hit of the appetizer table.
 Easy to make, cute to look at, but most important, super delicious.

 The following post is sponsored by Cache Valley Creamery.
 All the opinions and comments about Cache Valley Cheese are my own.

-Cheese dips are huge when it comes to party fare and get togethers and this Pumpkin Cheddar Cheese Ball will be the show stopper at any event.
+Cheese dips are huge when it comes to party fare and get togethers.
+This Pumpkin Cheddar Cheese Ball will be the show stopper at any event.
 Not only does it look inviting, but it also tastes amazing.
 In my area, Cache Valley Creamery is the king of all cheeses and I love that it’s local.
 The wholesome quality of this cheese shines in the way it tastes, and has smooth texture and excellent appearance when it’s grated or melted.
 So naturally I start with that for guaranteed success.
-If you can’t find Cache Valley Creamery cheese, buy the best cheese you can afford.

 What ingredients are in a cheese ball?